hdiethelm/xenomai3-linuxcnc/README.md

   - `cat /proc/xenomai/sched/stat` shows the status MSW should stay constant (unwanted mode switches)

 ### Xenomai3 userspace tools plain install
+For other operating systems or if you have issues with the debian packages
 ```
 #make and install
 cd xenomai3